Jamie-R24/ExecStackInvestigation/README.md

 <img width="1360" height="490" alt="image" src="https://github.com/user-attachments/assets/3a4af4d8-6a48-4c05-ad4c-6f5ceeacac8a" />

-Now we can finally craft our final payload.
+Now we can craft our final payload.
 But first, let's find the address for an ROPgadget ret so that we can make sure the stack is aligned so no segmentation fault occurs.
 Then we can incorporate this into the final payload.
 That is as simple as running `ROPgadget --binary vuln | grep "ret"`.
 I picked the address that just showed ret and nothing else which happened to be `0x40052e`.

 <img width="1386" height="1134" alt="image" src="https://github.com/user-attachments/assets/cd648a85-effb-4f71-8f55-e7956a3eff65" />